 I’ve worked with over 30,000 professionals in virtually every industry, and it turns out that the Empowered Productivity System is effective for most every professional in virtually every industry.
 If you work mostly in some sort of office on a computer to do your job, this system is likely to help you.
 If you’re concerned about how one system can work for everyone, you can learn more about that here and here.

 Empowered Productivity for Individuals

 If you’re a busy individual who wants to learn the Empowered Productivity System just for yourself, you can sign up for my online, self-paced course.
-The course consists of 5 modules in 43 bite-sized, video-based lessons.
-It comes complete with a workbook to reinforce concepts, as well as access to a community that can offer support and answer your questions as you work to implement this life-changing solution.
+The course consists of 5 modules.
+In less than 10 minutes a day, you can get the skills to improve your productivity and decrease your stress.

 Empowered Productivity for Teams